ahmed025566/To-DO/README.md

 > In this project you can see that it has the following

 - It has a nice list of tasks that was added dynamicly using javascript.
-- every task is an input filed that have an atrbiute readonly, will have a cool future to edit in the future.
+- every task is an input filed which mean you can edit the task even after addding it.
+- You can delete any task you want.
+- There is a cool future in the localstorage function to update the index of the task.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>